vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

-## Stage 3: Install Tanzu Cluster Essentials onto Minikube
+## Stage 3: Install Cluster Essentials for VMware Tanzu onto Minikube

 The `tanzu` cli you installed earlier acts as an agent.
 It passes instructions to the Tanzu Application Platform so they can be carried out inside Kubernetes.
-For this to work, the tanzu cli needs a command broker inside Kubernetes in the form of a [`kapp-controller`](https://carvel.dev/kapp-controller/) and a method for managing the generation of platform secrets in the form of a [`secretgen-controller`](https://github.com/vmware-tanzu/carvel-secretgen-controller).
+For this to work, the tanzu cli needs a command broker inside Kubernetes in the form of a [`kapp-controller`][kapp-controller] and a method for managing the generation of platform secrets in the form of a [`secretgen-controller`][secretgen-controller].

-The `kapp-controller` and `secretgen-controller` are part of [Cluster Essentials for VMware Tanzu](https://network.pivotal.io/products/tanzu-cluster-essentials) which you will install next.
+The `kapp-controller` and `secretgen-controller` are part of [Cluster Essentials for VMware Tanzu][tanzunet-cluster-essentials] which you will install next.
 For Windows, this involves issuing some `kubectl` commands.
-For macOS and Linux, there is a dedicated installer.
+For macOS and Linux, there is a dedicated installer which you will download and run.

 1. Add Cluster Essentials for VMware Tanzu to your Minikube Kubernetes cluster.